comet-toolkit/punpy/docs/content/overview_of_method.rst

 Density Functions (PDF) of each of the input quantities, as well as define the correlation between them (through joint PDF).

 #.
-Propagation: propagate the PDFs for the Xi through the model to obtain the PDF for Y
+Propagation: propagate the PDFs for the Xi through the model to obtain the PDF for Y.

 #.
 Summarizing: Use the PDF for Y to obtain the expectation of Y, the standard uncertainty u(Y)
 associated with Y (from the standard deviation), and the covariance between the different values in Y.